tytydraco/ExamineScraper/supplements/vegan.md

 That may surprise you, but potatoes are a true all-rounder when it comes to protein.
 In fact, the essential amino acid content of potato protein (37%) is higher than egg (32%) and casein (34%).[[190]](#ref190) Also, potato protein provides more lysine (8.3%) than egg (7.0%) and casein (8.3%).[[190]](#ref190) And even though potato is high in lysine, it is one of the few plant-based sources that also provides sufficient amounts of methionine (1.6%).[[190]](#ref190) Overall, 30 grams of pure potato protein contains as many essential amino acids as 25 grams of pure whey protein.[[190]](#ref190)

-However, one drawback with using potatoes as a protein source is their low protein content.
-Depending on the preparation method, the protein content of most potato varieties can range from 1–4%.​​[[193]](#ref193) Thus, to obtain 30 grams of pure protein, one would have to eat 750–3000 grams of potatoes.
+However, one drawback with using potatoes as a protein source is, ironically, their low protein content.
+Depending on the preparation method, the protein content of most potato varieties ranges from 1 to 4%.[[193]](#ref193) Thus, to obtain 30 grams of pure protein, one would have to eat 750–3,000 grams of potatoes.

-That said, an attractive alternative to raw potatoes is potato protein isolate, which contains up to 80% of protein.[[190]](#ref190) Thus, a protein shake of approximately 38 g of potato protein isolate delivers 30 g of high-quality plant protein with sufficient amounts of all essential amino acids.
+That said, an attractive alternative to raw potatoes is potato protein isolate, which contains up to 80% protein.[[190]](#ref190) Thus, a protein shake containing approximately 38 grams of potato protein isolate delivers 30 grams of high-quality plant protein alongside sufficient amounts of all essential amino acids.

 To conclude, a well-balanced vegan diet can provide all essential amino acids.
 To make sure that a diet includes sufficient amounts of lysine and methionine (for the average person) and BCAAs such as leucine (for the vegan athlete), a variety of plant-based protein sources should be consumed.
 Alternatively, potato protein can also provide all essential amino acids, though eating a variety of different sources is nevertheless recommended to meet other nutrient requirements, such as vitamins and minerals.